-Imagine a situation where you send out emails to your subscribers, but some of them end up in spam.
+Imagine a situation where you send out emails to your subscribers, but some of them end up in trash.
+And you ask yourself – why do my emails go to spam?
 Or, you are just doing your daily tasks like making email campaigns and sending them out, but you don’t monitor your reputation with services like Gmail, Yahoo, Outlook?
 If yes, this impacts your deliverability rates and brings down your email marketing ROI.

 Before I describe why your emails could sometimes end up in spam or why your engagement rate is low, I want you to compare two types of marketers.
 One of them has excellent deliverability rates.
 The second marketer delivers only less than 50% of his emails in the inbox.

-Marketer whose deliverability in inbox is up to 99%
+Marketer whose deliverability in the inbox is up to 99%

 - Uses double opt-in (DOI) forms as often as possible